MUbarak123-56/fpl_team_optimization/README.md

 - A maximum budget of 100 million pounds
 - A team representation of 3 players at maximum.

-The code for each objective/constraint is provided below:
+The code for each objective/constraint alongside other variables and constants is provided below:

 #### Variables